Are you in the market for a forklift but have questions about the price of new or used models?

 Buying a New Forklift: The Advantages

-If your material handling operation has tall racking or takes place within confined spaces like semi-trailers and railroad cars, chances are you may need a non-standard mast.
+If your operation involves tall racking or confined spaces (e.g., semi-trailers or railcars), you may require a non-standard mast height.

 Lower shipping costs